karlentwistle/ruby_home/README.md

     $ bundle

-Or install it yourself as:
+Or install it yourself with:

     $ gem install ruby_home

 ## Basic usage

-Create a fan with an on/off switch.
+Create a fan with an on/off switch:

 ```ruby
 require 'ruby_home'